benjay10/app-poc-diff/README.md

 Keys are intentionally omitted from the configuration directories.
 Read the [mu-tunnel](http://github.com/redpencilio/mu-tunnel) documentation for instructions on creating the necessary keys.

+## Prepare the application (Ben)

+Run `run.sh` in both the producer- and consumer-sevice to build the Docker containers.

+Execute `run-producer.sh` and then `run-consumer.sh`.

 ## Starting the application

 First, start the producer using